Every great craftsman and artist have tools they use all of the time. It’s the same for music teachers.

 - Time centers by flipping the cube every time you switch.
 No fumbling to reset.

 - If a kid needs a time out/moment to calm down.

-It’s portable, non-electronic, and waterproof.
-Why don’t you have one for emergencies?
+- Portable, non-electronic, and waterproof (Why don’t you have one for emergencies?)

 You can also download the show notes with all the links and ideas I talk about in each blog post.

-I hope you find these tools useful!
+I hope you find these everyday tools for all music teachers useful!
 Have a great week!